HealthInformaticsUT/CohortContrast/README.md

     These can be analysed in the GUI.
 2. Using GUI with `runCohortContrastGUI` generates plots as well as saves the last state of your analysis in the GUI.
+3. There is an example .rds file in `./inst/example/example.rds`.
+    You can view it in the GUI if you copy it to your `pathToResults` path.

 <!-- -->